CONGRATULATIONS AND THANK YOU TO EVERYONE WHO HELPED

 The Leaden Boot Challenge has been described by some participants as ‘the only race where you consume more calories than you burn’! , and we have been overwhelmed by the number of thank yous and positive feedback from all that took part.
 Thank you.

 Next years Leaden Boot will be 21st May 2023 and entry forms will be available from October this year.

 You can join our Facebook group Leaden Boot Challenge or follow our updates on this website page

 Any queries please email firstname.lastname@example.org

 The Challenge raises funds and makes grants to support local causes and projects with over £25000 being donated over the last 12 years to our local communities.
 We have now closed for applications from this years funds.

-Any queries about the events shudl be directed to email email@example.com
+Any queries about the event should be emailled to: email@example.com

 Click here for Gallery of Photographs “a stroll around the route”